-Clinical Assessment and Therapy Teamed Services Ltd, T/A CATTS Ireland
+Clinical Assessment Therapy and Training Services – CATTS Ireland

 “If you’re passionate about what you do, you are usually better at what you do.”

 CATTS Ireland is an Irish owned company established in 2009 and incorporated in January 2010.
 We provide Speech and Language Therapy (SLT) services to babies, children, adolescents and adults.
 Clients are seen individually or in groups, and also provide training services to Parents, Teachers and Care Staff.
 The service revolves around the traditional private practice model as well as supporting registered charity organisations on a break-even basis.

 Currently CATTS have a small team of therapists who will be able to assist you in locations around Ireland offering home, school or clinic visits.
 Please browse our Locations to find out more.